SDLT Tax Advice and Representation

 Exemptions to stamp duty are listed below.
 If you do not fit into any of those categories, you should be very wary of any scheme that suggests you can be exempt from paying stamp duty.

-Are There Any Exemptions on SDLT?
+Are There Any Exemptions From SDLT?

 There are some legitimate exemptions for SDLT.
 All of them carry specific conditions which must be met, and it is a good idea to get legal advice if you are in any doubt about fulfilling the criteria.
 SDLT exemptions include:

-• Buying an uninhabitable property
+• Buying an uninhabitable property (the rates for non-residential property apply)

-• Buying a property for no more than £125,000
+• Buying a property for no more than £250,000

 • A builder or developer sells a property to an individual and buys the individual’s original home.